WentaoZhan1998/geospaNN/README.md

 # GeospaNN - Neural networks for geospatial data
 ## A package based on the paper: [Neural networks for geospatial data](https://arxiv.org/pdf/2304.09157.pdf)
+**GeospaNN** is a formal implementation of the Neural Networks for geospatial data proposed in Zhan et.al (2023).
+The package is developed using [PyTorch](https://pytorch.org/) and under the framework of [PyG]([https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html](https://pytorch-geometric.readthedocs.io/en/latest/)) library.
+Combining the idea of Graph Neural Networks (GNN) and spatial prediction, **geospaNN** simultaneously provides efficient estimation for the non-spatial effect and prediction for the spatial effect, and can sacle up to hundreds of thousands of samples.
+Users are welcome to provide any helpful suggestions and comments.

 ## Overview
-The Python package 'geospaNN' stands for a 'geospatial implementation of Neural Networks', where we impelements the Neural Networks for analysis of geospatial data that explicitly accounts for spatial dependence (NN-GLS) proposed in Zhan et.al (2023).
+The Python package **geospaNN**' stands for a 'geospatial implementation of Neural Networks', where we impelements the Neural Networks for analysis of geospatial data that explicitly accounts for spatial dependence (NN-GLS) proposed in Zhan et.al (2023).
 Traditionally, the analysis of geospatial data treats the spatial outcome $y(s)$ as a combination of the fixed effect (linear or non-linear) of covariates $x(s)$ and the spatially correlated random effect $w(s)$.